 Compliance Check Status

 A check is considered compliant if it has been scanned recently, has no active findings, and is not suspended anywhere.

 A check is considered non-compliant if it has at least one active finding.
 Non-compliant checks can also have states of current, pending, or suspended.

 - A current, non-compliant check has been scanned recently and has at least one active finding.
-This is the default state of non-compliant checks and is not specifically called with a badge in the Kion console.
+This is the default state of non-compliant checks and is not specifically marked with a badge in the Kion console.

 - A pending check has not be scanned recently or has never been scanned.
-In this case, the check is considered non-compliant because we don't have recent data on it.
+In this case, the check is considered non-compliant, because we don't have recent data on it.
 This can result from a connection issue, the check may be in the queue, or it may be because the check is new and simply hasn't been run yet.

 - Compliance checks are applied through compliance standards.
 To add compliance checks to compliance standards, see Add a Compliance Standard.